2021 PNZ Public Survey

 - Campaign material will be delivered in the context of COVID-19.
 This includes tailoring messages to encourage people to make an appointment at member practices.

 * The 2020 PNZ Public Survey was conducted while New Zealand was in COVID-19 Alert Level 4.

 2018 PNZ Public Survey

-A survey of New Zealand adults was run in December 2018, to help better understand public awareness and perceptions of both physios in general and Physiotherapy New Zealand as the profession’s membership organisation.
+A survey of New Zealand adults was run in December 2018, to help better understand public perceptions of both physiotherapists in general and PNZ as the profession’s membership organisation.
 Following a similar format to a PNZ survey completed in 2016, this was done through a public research panel managed by independent research agency Perceptive.
+Read the full report.

 Physiotherapists are well recognised in New Zealand, with physiotherapy one of the leading health professions in terms of awareness and physios top-of-mind for many people when thinking of healthcare professionals.
 However the public often think of doctors as their first point of call for issues that physiotherapists can help with, suggesting they aren’t aware of the complete range of areas where physiotherapy can help.

 - As also identified in 2016, at any given time a notable proportion of adult New Zealanders have a health issue that physiotherapy can help with – but many people wait to seek treatment.
 The Don't say oh!
 Say Physio!
 PNZ marketing campaign, launched in March 2019, has been designed to address this.

 - Interestingly over a quarter of adult New Zealanders think they have heard of Physiotherapy New Zealand and 61% think it’s important to seek a physio who is part of the national membership organisation.
 This indicates that promoting members to the public and strengthening our brand should continue to be a priority for PNZ.